TigerW551/DataScienceCoursera/README.md

 DataScienceCoursera
 ===================

-stuff for coursera Data Science specialization from Johns Hopkins
+For coursera Data Science specialization from Johns Hopkins